tauri-apps/wry/README.md

 Fedora does not have the Ayatana package yet, so you need to use the GTK one, see the [feature flags documentation](https://docs.rs/wry/latest/wry/#feature-flags).

 #### NixOS
-A `shell.nix` is included in the subdirectory dev-shells.

 ```Nix
 let